dale-wilson/HighQueue/README.md

 ###Don't take my word for it.

-You can generate equivalent numbers for your machine by running the the HQPerformance executable which is created as part of building HighQueue.
+You can generate equivalent numbers for your machine by running the the HighQueuePerformance executable which is created as part of building HighQueue.

+You can also see preliminary results from HighStages by running Stages_Test.

 <b><em>Your Performance Mileage Will Vary!</em></b>